 - There are many occasions in games where the player is presented with a choice of which column to turn a hidden card in.
 The convention wisdom is to choose the column which contains the fewest number of hidden cards, thinking that the chances of soon regaining a vacant column are maximized.
 This strategy is sometimes a poor one.
 Before deciding, the player should take into account everything contained in the current game state, not just the number and location of hidden cards.

-- Despite the fact that most players dread the King because it can only be moved from a pile by placing it into a vacant column, it has a few advantages.
+- Even though most players dread the King because it can only be moved from a pile by placing it into a vacant column, it has a few advantages.
 Up to 12 ranks can be piled onto a King, more than for any other rank.
 As well, with only a few rare exceptions, the King is the only rank that can be removed from the Tableau without the player ever moving it.
 Do not disrespect the King.

 - Most seem to believe that a King should never be placed into the only vacant column.
 As a general rule, this might be good advice, but not always.
 There are times when a King is blocking access to so many cards that moving it is the only hope of winning.

-- Any rank that does not have its prior-in-rank atop of it can be viewed as an asset or resource, except for the Ace which has no prior-in-rank.
+- Any rank that does not have its prior-in-rank on top of it can be viewed as an asset or resource, except for the Ace, which has no prior-in-rank.
 Once a card is moved on top of a resource, the resource becomes spent or used.
 The idea is to use a resource in a manner that best increases the chance of victory.
-Don't use a valuable resource until you have to, but don't be afraid to use it when you feel that it's in your best interest to do so.
+Don't use a valuable resource until you have to, but don't be afraid to use it when you feel that it's in your best interest.

-- For the few who find that they want ever more of a challenge, they can choose never to invoke the popular Undo option.
+- For the few who find that they want even more of a challenge, they can choose never to invoke the popular Undo option.